Slumber Party Massacre (2021 film): Plot

 John and Matt, two guys from a cabin across the lake, then arrive.
-John is a fan of a crime podcast; he and his buddies have rented out the actual cabin Russ Thorn killed Trish's friends in.
+John is a fan of a crime podcast; he and his buddies have rented out the actual cabin where Russ Thorn killed Trish's friends.
 Noticing the weapons, Matt freaks out and leaves with John.
 Dana and Maeve realize that Russ could go after the guys.
 The guys return to the cabin and talk to Sean, Guy 1, and Guy 2.
 Guy 1 decides to go for a walk outside the cabin and sees Russ Thorn, who breaks out the drill and kills him.
-When the girls arrive to the guys' cabin, Russ turns off the lights and, during the chaos, murders Guy 2.
-Sean grabs his guitar while Matt and John grab legs off their chairs and go after Russ, despite the girls' warning.
+When the girls arrive at the guys' cabin, Russ turns off the lights and, during the chaos, murders Guy 2.
+Sean grabs his guitar while Matt and John grab the legs of their chairs and go after Russ, despite the girls' warning.
 As Dana encounters Russ, a chase leads to Sean getting drilled in the face.
-Russ follows Dana to her cabin and attempts a sneak attack but soon is met by the girls, who kill him together.
+Russ follows Dana to her cabin and attempts a sneak attack, but is soon met by the girls, who kill him together.

 The next morning, Matt is killed while taking a shower.
 Meanwhile, while the other girls attempt to call the police, Alix is forced to watch Russ's body, but begins to get violently ill from a tin of cookies gifted the night before.
 While attempting to fix Maeve's SUV, Ashley is murdered by Matt's killer.
 The others discover that Russ' body has disappeared and see Ashley's corpse, before being attacked by her assailant, who uses a nail gun.
 Breanie is killed by a nail to her eye.

 As Dana looks for help, she is confronted by John, who thinks that she is responsible for Matt and Guy 1's deaths.
-Dana pleads with John that they should leave together to get help, but he ends up ditching her.
+Dana pleads with John to leave together to get help, but he ends up ditching her.
 Dana later finds Kay, who is revealed to be the one who killed Matt, Ashley, and Breanie.
 She is Russ Thorn's mother and seeks revenge.
 Kay goes after Dana, Maeve, and Alix, but Trish then arrives and starts a fight with her.
-Kay uses a blade against Trish's injured hand, but its nerves are completely damaged and cannot feel pain.
+Kay uses a blade against Trish's injured hand, but its nerves are completely damaged and she cannot feel pain.
 Dana gives Trish Russ' broken drill bit, which Trish uses to stab Kay.
 As Kay dies, Trish, Dana, Maeve, and Alix hug.